Science and Training for Adventures

 Here is a collection of several articles helping Military Fitness - http://healthlinefitnessfixer.blogspot.com/search/label/military%20fitness

-Here is a blogspot archive of several articles on improving martial ats - http://healthlinefitnessfixer.blogspot.com/search/label/martial%20arts
+Here is the Blogspot archive of several articles on improving martial arts - http://healthlinefitnessfixer.blogspot.com/search/label/martial%20arts

 - LORDOSIS and HYPERLORDOSIS - Here is an archive on Blogspot that, for now, allows my Label tag to work and show several articles on the topic.
 Even shows some photos.
 Let me know if this still works:

-- SITTING without back pain and healthy ways: Let me know if this archive on blogspot allows my label to work and if you can see the photos: http://healthlinefitnessfixer.blogspot.com/search/label/sitting
+- SITTING WITHOUT BACK PAIN and in healthy ways: Let me know if this archive on Blogspot still shows a collection of my Fitness Fixers on Sitting, and if you can see the photos: http://healthlinefitnessfixer.blogspot.com/search/label/sitting

 - SHOES and BAREFOOT - the hype and the facts: http://healthlinefitnessfixer.blogspot.com/search/label/shoes